daisy/ace/website/content/rules/epub.md

 Checks that the EPUB’s title is defined in the Package Document.

-## Accessbility metadata
+## Accessibility metadata

-Checks that schema.org accessbility metadata is defined in the Package Document.
+Checks that schema.org accessibility metadata is defined in the Package Document.

 ## Page break source